 Whereas entrainment occurs in the direct interaction between agents, common object affordances provide the basis for a further dynamical process of emergent coordination.
 Object affordances (Gibson, 1977) previously discussed as the ‘funktionale Toenung’ of objects (von Uexkuell, 1920) specify the action opportunities that an object provides for an agent with a particular action repertoire.
 For instance a chair ‘invites’ sitting down on it.
 When two agents have similar action repertoires and perceive the same object, they are likely to engage in similar actions because the object affords the same action for both of them.
 This can lead to emergent coordination when agents perceive the same objects at the same time.
 Examples for objects with a common affordance that may induce emergent coordination include the arrival of a bus, an apple falling from a tree, and a bench in the park.

+Common Salience

+Coordination can also be facilitated by the salience of certain ways of coordinating, providing of course that relevant patterns of salience are common to all agents.
+A famous example is Schelling’s (1960) hypothetical coordination task of meeting someone in New York on the next day without being able to communicate with that person.
+Despite the many possible number of places, most people chose Grand Central Station.
+In general, common salience may enable multiple agents to fix on a single ways of coordinating without any agreement to do so.

-Perception action matching: Common action representations
+Perception-action matching: Common action representations

 A third process that can lead to emergent coordination is the matching of observed actions onto the observer’s own action repertoire.
 Such a matching can lead to mimicry of observed actions because perceiving a particular action activates corresponding representations that also guide the actions of the observer.
 Common representations in perception and action have been postulated in extensions (Hommel, Muesseler, Aschersleben, & Prinz, 2001; Jeannerod, 1999; Prinz, 1997) of ideomotor theories of voluntary action control (James, 1890) and have received neurophysiological support from single-cell studies in monkeys and brain imaging studies in humans (Rizolatti & Sinigalia, 2010).
 In monkeys and humans the matching is based on the similarity in actor-object relations.
 For instance, seeing someone grasp a grape activates grasping actions directed at small, round objects.
 In humans, the matching can also be based on similarity in intransitive movements that are not directed at objects.
 For instance, observing someone dancing will activate corresponding action representations if one knows how to dance (Calvo-Merino, Cross).
 The perception action match can lead to emergent coordination because it induces the same action tendencies in different agents who observe each other’s actions (Knoblich & Sebanz, 2008).